Sewers: maintaining a critical infrastructure

 A typical Shaker home has two “service laterals,” which are small sewer pipes – generally six inches in diameter – that connect to the public sewer lines.
 One service lateral connects to the sanitary sewer and the other to the storm sewer.

-Shaker property owners are responsible for maintaining their service laterals up to the “test tee,” which is the point at which the private sewer meets the public sewer.
-The City maintains the laterals from the test tee to the main sewer in the street.
+Shaker property owners are responsible for maintaining their service laterals up to the “test tee, AND INCLUDING THE TEST TEE” which is the point at which the private sewer meets the public sewer.
+The City maintains the laterals from the test tee to the main sewer in the street

 Unless they’ve been replaced, a typical Shaker home has service laterals made of clay pipe, which are easily penetrated by tree roots.
 The City recommends homeowners clean their laterals every three to five years.
 If roots are present, laterals should be cleaned annually.
 A certified plumber can inspect a home’s laterals for proper water flow and complete any maintenance or repairs.